znegva/markdown-css-themes/sample.md

 vitae, risus.
 Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.*   Suspendisse id sem consectetuer libero luctus adipiscing.

 * This is a list item with two paragraphs.

 This is the second paragraph in the list item.
 You're only required to indent the first line.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.

 * Another item in the same list.

 * A list item with a blockquote:

 > This is a blockquote
 > inside a list item.

-*   A list item with a code block:
+* A list item with a bit of `code` inline.

-    code goes here

-Here is an example of
+Here is an example of a pre code block

     tell application "Foo"
         beep